 Rose Bush Location

 Sunlight is one of the biggest factors in choosing a rose bush location.
-Find a spot with at least six hours of daily suny.
+Find a spot with at least six hours of daily sun.
 The way the sun hits the area can change with the seasons.
 If you live in a cold climate, ideally find a spot that receives sun year-round.
 In warmer climates, some afternoon shade during the hottest parts of the year can protect your roses.

 Planting roses along the foundation of your home can also benefit your roses if you live in a colder climate.
 The foundation provides a bit of shelter from the cold and wind of the winter months.
+Make sure that you're not planting a rose bush so close to the foundation that a roof overhang will prevent enough rainfall from reaching the plant.

 Rose Bush Soil Requirements